grm34/ZenMaxBuilder/.github/CONTRIBUTING.md

-## Thank you for taking the time to contribute to ZenMaxBuilder! ♥
+## Thank you for taking the time to contribute to ZenMaxBuilder ♥

 ### Contributing